fafalone/WinDevLib/README.md

 Special thanks to GCUser99 for helping normalize API declaration in this project. 👍

+4) Callbacks that were previously LongPtr now expect a delegate function in many cases.
+A delegate is a typed function pointer defined with the correct prototype for the function it references.
+For compatibility these function the same way as previously and you need not make any changes, it's merely a better, easier way of defining callbacks that's also much closer to the C/C++ source. tB may show a warning, but it can be turned off.\
+To use these, you can view the definition then make a regular function with that name and those arguments.
+See the [twinBASIC documentation overview of delegates](https://github.com/twinbasic/documentation/wiki/twinBASIC-Features#delegate-types-for-call-by-pointer) for more details and examples of using this new feature.

 > [!TIP]
 > Reminder: `Nothing` can be used in place of an interface where WinDevLib has the interface as an argument but another signature used `Long`/`LongPtr`